J. R. Redmond

-Joseph Robert Redmond (born September 28, 1977) is a former American football running back in the National Football League (NFL).
-He played for the New England Patriots and Oakland Raiders, and won Super Bowl XXXVI as a member of the Patriots over the St. Louis Rams.
+Joseph Robert Redmond (born September 28, 1977) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Arizona State Sun Devils and was selected by the New England Patriots in the third round of the 2000 NFL draft.
+He played in the NFL for New England and the Oakland Raiders, and won Super Bowl XXXVI as a member of the Patriots over the St. Louis Rams.

 College career

-As a senior at Arizona State University he was a Heisman Trophy and Doak Walker award candidate, and was one of the premier kick returners in the country.
+As a senior at Arizona State University, he was a Heisman Trophy and Doak Walker award candidate, and was one of the premier kick returners in the country.
 He ranks third in ASU history with 3,299 career rushing yards.
 His total career yardage ranks 26th in Pac-10 history.